eudoxia0/eudoxia0.github.io/article/_posts/2022-06-26-introducing-austral.md

 Complex systems, with lots of moving parts that impinge on one another, cannot be described briefly.
 Rube Goldberg machines, biology, and C++ are complex systems.
 Python is a complex system, despite being "easy" to use[^python].
-Simple systems have compressible descriptions: a crystal can be described by a lattice, and three vectors of orientation and extent.
+Simple systems have short descriptions.

 Simplicity is an overriding goal because programming languages _are not tools_.
 A programming language is the toolbox, plus the building material, plus